 • Health questions to confirm the information listed on your application and your list of current physicians or medical providers.

-What Is a Life Insurance Blood Test and Why Is It Necessary?
+What Is a Life Insurance Blood and Urine Test and Why Is It Necessary?

 • To confirm that what you attested to about your health on the insurance application is true.